mozilla-rally/rally-core-addon/docs/STUDY_PUBLISHING.md

 ## Update RemoteSettings Server

-The Ion Core add-on checks the Firefox RemoteSettings server for a list of the currently-approved studies.
+The Ion Core extension checks the Firefox RemoteSettings server for a list of the currently-approved studies.

 For local testing, see: https://github.com/mozilla-ion/ion-core-addon#building-and-testing-a-study-locally There is also a RemoteSettings dev server you may use for local testing / QA: https://remote-settings.readthedocs.io/en/latest/tutorial-dev-server.html